AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-custom-cache-configuration.md

 - For Starter projects, go to Project URL under the Domains tab in the Project Web interface to add your Project URL.

-- For Pro projects, submit {{commerce-support-ticket}} to add the domain to your Cloud configuration before you can add the domain to your cloud configuration.
+- For Pro projects, submit an [Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to add the domain to your Cloud configuration before you can add the domain to your cloud configuration.

 >[!NOTE]
 >